 What is a Pontoon Grill?

+A pontoon grill is a specialized cooking appliance designed specifically for use on pontoon boats.
+Unlike standard backyard grills, these grills are engineered to withstand marine conditions while providing safe and efficient cooking capabilities on the water.
 These grills are typically constructed from marine-grade materials like stainless steel or aluminum that resist rust and corrosion from exposure to water and salt air.
 They’re designed with features specific to boat use, such as wind guards, secure latches, and stable mounting systems to handle movement on the water.
 Most pontoon grills run on portable propane tanks, offering convenience and reliable heat output for cooking while aboard.

 Benefits of a Pontoon Grill